julluu/julluu/README.md

 Of the courses I attended, I would name Data Structures and  Algorithms, Databases, Programming courses and Information Security as the most important.

+Some of the projects I have to keep private because they are part of my school assignments, but I'm happy to share those with you if you're interested!

 🌱 Currently learning 🌱

 Languages: